Even a thoroughbred dog can poop in the house once in a while.

 They will not be able to control their bowel movements as the muscles in their anuses tend to loosen over the years.

 Your dog can also suffer from memory loss or Alzheimer’s disease.
-Such condition can make it hard to remember to do things the right way.
+Such conditions can make it hard to remember to do things the right way.

 A very old dog can also be too tired to go outside after every thirty minutes to poop.